Crabman-DF-Mods/dwarven-wilds/README.md

   __Owlk:__ large, long-lived owl-like people with antlers and hooved feet, who dwell in wetland and forest cities, traveling primarily by river; they have a somewhat traditionalist nature, being slightly fearful, vengeful and reserved.

   Their culture emphasizes further the importance of tradition and the harmonious lives they so value.

-They invented a unique triangular board game, where the aim is "trapping" a specific game piece using 3 other pieces.
+  They invented a unique triangular board game which can be played by a varying number of players, where the aim is to "trap" a specific dark game piece using the other pieces, while avoiding been "seen" by the dark piece.
+However, the owlk are very secretive about the exact rules.

   __Rappigs:__ exotic bald, nocturnal creatures resembling _massive_ pigs with the ears and tail of a rabbit.
 And when I say massive, I mean quite massive, like bigger than grizzly bears.